Morgan Motor Company: Morgan Supersport

 The Morgan Supersport was revealed in March 2025 at a launch event held at the company's Pickersleigh Road factory.
 The launch event was broadcast live online and was hosted by Richard Hammond.
 The Supersport features a new CXV aluminium platform.
 The company describes it as a "contemporary" redesign of its timeless design, aiming to target a "wider" demographic.

+In April 2026, the company launched the Supersport 400, a high-performance model of the Supersport.
+The new model is the manufacturer's most powerful car with 402bhp and a top speed of 180mph.

 Availability in the United States

 For part of the 1950s and 1960s, the United States provided the company with its largest market worldwide, taking up to 85% of all production.
 This ended with the first wave of US safety and emission regulations in 1971.
 For many years (1974 to 1992), all Morgans imported into the United States were converted to run on propane as fuel to pass the US emissions regulations.
 However, this conversion, along with bringing the cars into compliance with US vehicle safety legislation, was carried out by the dealership, and not by the factory, making the cars grey market vehicles.

 However, when the Rover Group re-certified their V8 engine for use in the Range Rover 4x4 sold in the US, Morgan was able to use the same engine for a fully US-compliant stock Morgan from 1992 to 1996, and again from 1998 to 2004.
 In 2005, the engine was replaced with the US-version of another traditionally shaped model (with a V6), called the Roadster.

 In 2002, Morgan centralised its international compliancy development and regulatory interaction in-house.
 In 2005, its right to import its classic models ceased when supplies of its necessary airbag were exhausted and no replacement was developed.
 In 2006, a request for an airbag exemption to the US National Highway Traffic Safety Administration was refused, and the import of classic Morgans ceased.

 In 2005, the new Morgan Aero 8 model (versions 2 and 3) received a three-year exemption from rear impact non-compliance, along with a separate exemption for compliance with "advanced airbag requirements".
 The rear-impact exemption lapsed in May 2008 without further application.
 Morgan has indicated to its US dealers that it plans to re-apply for US certification for some model at as yet an undetermined date in the future.